 Branson Sports Entertainment Complex LLC faces a lawsuit in Taney County Circuit Court after a party opposed to BSEC’s construction of a $250 million racetrack facility had its appeal thrown out at a Nov.
-16 Board of Adjustment meeting.
-With the developers also losing two separate appeals to meet noise restrictions with the finished track facility and complete infrastructure improvements ahead of starting operations, a hearing to reconsider those appeals has been set for Dec.
-21 in Forsyth.
+16 board of adjustment meeting.
+With the developers also losing two appeals to meet noise restrictions and complete infrastructure improvements ahead of starting operations, a hearing to reconsider those appeals has been set for Dec.
+21 in Forsyth, the county seat.

 Paul Vozar and Ozarks Extreme Sports Complex Inc. filed suit Nov.
 17 against racetrack developer Russell Cook and BSEC for breach of contract.
 The suit claims that Cook, organizer of BSEC, entered into a confidentiality agreement with Vozar on Jan.
 25, 2010, concerning Vozar’s business plans to bring a racing and entertainment complex to the land that Cook now owns and is actively developing for his racing complex.

-Calls to BSEC officials and Vozar’s Springfield attorney, Grant Johnson, were not returned by press time.
-The court had not set a hearing date as of Dec.
-8.
+Calls to Vozar’s attorney, Grant Johnson, of Springfield, and BSEC officials were not returned by deadline.
+No hearing date had been set as of this morning.

 Atchley said, historically, very few cases are reconsidered.